-Nottingham BID has a designated BID Manager and operational team who report to the Board.
+Nottingham BID has a designated CEO and operational team who report to the Board.

 The BID levy in 2019 was calculated at 1.39% of the rateable value of the business premises.
 Businesses within Managed Centre and Charitable organisations pay 60% of this amount.
 The BID levy percentage increases 3% annually.

 Businesses who are not automatically members of the BID can opt in to benefit from the services and campaigns the BID provides by becoming a Friend of Nottingham BID (see below).